kossnocorp/op-agent/README.md

 ```

 This provides tamper-proof assurance that the binary hasn't been modified since it was built from the tagged source code.

+### Command Approval

+By default, `op-agent` implements a command approval system for enhanced security.
+When a new 1Password CLI command is requested:

+- **Interactive mode** (default): Prompts you to approve each new command with options:

+  - `once` - Allow this command once
+  - `always` - Allow this command always (saves to config)
+  - `no` - Deny the command (default)

+- **Non-Interactive mode** (`--non-interactive`): Only allows pre-approved commands from the config file

+- **Insecure mode** (`--insecure`): Disables all security checks (**NOT RECOMMENDED**)

+Approved commands are stored in `~/.config/op-agent/config.json` on macOS/Linux and `%APPDATA%/op-agent/config.json` on Windows.

+All command executions are logged in `~/.local/share/op-agent/commands.log` on macOS/Linux and `%APPDATA%/op-agent/commands.log` on Windows.

+### Dependencies

+To reduce the vector of the attack, minimize used dependencies (i.e., we don't use more convenient TOML/YAML for the config in favor of vanilla JSON).

+To keep dependencies up-to-date, we have GitHub Actions set up to automatically check for updates and create pull requests.

 ### Why Not 1Password Service Accounts?